alo9507/JustKeepClicking/content/blog/auth/index.md

   Easily make a MockAuthManager in your app.
   Make MockAuthManager succeed when you want to test happy paths.
   Make MockAuthManager fail when you want to test error handling.

-iOS Swift 5 Full Implementation
-Here’s an implementation repo along with a sample app.
-It’s modularized, so you can import it as a module to your projects, and write your own implementations.

-I use Keychain as my default data store because it’s encrypted, unlike UserDefaults (never store authentication credentials in UserDefaults) or FileSystem.